 Constructed over three floors, the cottage was imaginatively created from two former quarryman’s cottages believed to date back to 1650, which now results in a cottage which provides a most unusual holiday experience!

-On the ground floor you can find a glazed garden room, complete with grape vine, leading into the kitchen and dining room both with woodburning stoves, then choose between two staircases which rise up to the first floor bedrooms and bathroom.
+On the ground floor you can find a glazed garden room, complete with grape vine, leading into the kitchen/diner and a double bedroom both with woodburning stoves, then choose between two staircases which rise up to the first floor bedrooms and bathroom.

 Take the narrow staircase up to the top floor where you will find a bright sitting room with windows across one side offering views through a wooded glade out to sea.